 By the time medical and pharmaceutical promotional materials reach the stage of transcreation, a number of reviews have taken place in the source language.
 These reviews include compliance reviews and content audits, all of which fundamentally ensure that the promotional information matches exactly what the approved product does.

-The first step in medical transcreation is, thus, ensuring a faithful rendition of the original so as not to create compliance issues.
-At the same time, a good transcreator must be able to render impactful target language that carries the intent of the original.
+The first step in medical transcreation is, thus, ensuring the target version matches the exact meaning and intent of the original so as not to create compliance issues.
+At the same time, a good transcreator must be able to render impactful target language that carries the message of the original.
 Here are a few tips for linguists.

 Understand the source.
-Even medical marketing language is about a message and its intended effect, not just about words.
+Medical marketing language, like any transcreated language, must transfer a message and its intended effect, not just words.
 Deliberate plays on words can sometimes obscure the real meaning.
 When in doubt, do not assume.
 Ask, so that you can fully understand the intended effect.

 Preserve the reading level.
 The majority of transcreated content is meant for patients.
-A vastly accepted standard is to use simple language in patient-intended materials.
+A vastly accepted standard is to use simple language in these types of materials.
 Keep it that way.

 Pay attention to conditional language.
 If the source uses conditional language like “might,” “may” and “could,” it is not an absolute statement.
 It means there is a possibility for something to occur.
 Keep it conditional.